 They can cause pain even when resting.

-Related Document: Max Well Therapy, LLC's Guide to Rotator Cuff Disease
+Related Document: Max Well Therapy's Guide to Rotator Cuff Disease

 Often, the muscles or other tissues of the joints become tight, misaligned, or weak around the area of tendon injury.
 Some of the pain and swelling of tendonitis may actually be in the surrounding tissues.